-The Multifunction Printers are capable of scanning to a USB thumb drive.
+The Multifunction Printers are capable of scanning to a USB thumb drive and scan can be send to your CCSNH assigned email by default.
 You must log in with your GBCC ID to use the scanning features.
 There is no cost for scanning images to your thumb drive.
-Note: at this time scanning to email is not available.
-An announcement will be made when this feature becomes available.